-On processors that do not enumerate support for FRED (see Section 4.1), WRMSR to IA32_PL0_SSP enforces 4-byte alignment and thus treats bits 1:0 as reserved bits.
-On processors that enumerate support for FRED, WRMSR to IA32_PL0_SSP does not cause #GP due to bit 0 being set in its source operand.
+On processors that do not enumerate support for FRED transitions (see Section 4.1), WRMSR to IA32\PL0\SSP enforces 4-byte alignment and thus treats bits 1:0 as reserved bits.
+On processors that do enumerate support for FRED transitions, WRMSR to IA32\PL0\SSP does not cause #GP due to bit 0 being set in its source operand.
 See below for how WRMSR treats bit 0 of this MSR.

-- For each of IA32_FRED_SSPi (1 $\leq i \leq$ 3), bits 2:1 are reserved.
-For IA32 PL0 SSP, bit 1 is reserved but bit 2 is not. - Bits 63:3 contain the upper bits of the 8-byte aligned value to be loaded into SSP.
+- For each of IA32\FRED\SSPi $(1 \le i \le 3)$ , bits 2:1 are reserved.
+For IA32\PL0\SSP, bit 1 is reserved but bit 2 is not. - Bits 63:3 contain the upper bits of the 8-byte aligned value to be loaded into SSP.

 WRMSR to any of these MSRs will cause a general-protection exception (#GP) if its source operand sets any reserved bits or if it is not canonical relative to the processor's maximum linear-address width.
-(The same is true for an execution of XRSTORS that would load IA32_PL0_SSP.)
+(The same is true for an execution of XRSTORS that would load IA32\PL0\SSP.)

 WRMSR to any of these MSRs always clears bit 0 of the MSR, regardless of the value of the instruction's source operand.
 The WRMSR instruction ignores bit 0 of its source operand, so attempting to set bit 0 does not cause WRMSR to fault.
-The same is true for an execution of XRSTORS that would load IA32_PL0_SSP.
+The same behaviors apply to executions of XRSTORS that would load IA32\PL0\SSP.

-As with the FRED RSP MSRs, the numbers 0-3 in the MSR names refer to the corresponding stack level and not to privilege level.
+Note: As with the FRED RSP MSRs, the numbers 0-3 in the MSR names refer to the corresponding stack level and not to privilege level.